-The Group has recognized all of its deferred tax asset as at 30 June 2023.
-The Group, therefore, has no unrecognized deferred tax asset.
-The Group will continue to assess the recoverability of its deferred tax asset and ensure that only amounts considered recoverable are recognized in the books and presented in the statement of financial position.
+The Group's deferred tax asset is largely attributable to Zenith bank Ghana, which suferred a loss in prior year.
+The Group has recognised all of its deferred tax asset as at 31 December 2023.
+The Group, therefore, has no unrecognised deferred tax asset.
+The Group will continue to assess the recoverability of its deferred tax asset and ensure that only amounts considered recoverable are recognised in the books and presented in the statement of financial position.